feilipu/Arduino_FreeRTOS_Library/readme.md

 * `WDTO_1S`
 * `WDTO_2S`

 Note that Timer resolution is affected by integer math division and the time slice selected.
 Trying to measure 50ms, using a 120ms time slice for example, won't work.
-Also, trying to measure less than 15ms, with the default time slice, will not work.
+Also, trying to delay for less than 15ms, with the default time slice, will not work.

-The Arduino `delay()` function has been defined to automatically use the FreeRTOS `vTaskDelay()` function, so that Arduino example sketches and tutorials work with no change.
-If you would like to measure a short millisecond delay of less than one Tick (Watchdog period), then [use `millis()`](https://www.arduino.cc/reference/en/language/functions/time/millis/) to achieve this outcome (for example see [BlinkWithoutDelay](https://docs.arduino.cc/built-in-examples/digital/BlinkWithoutDelay)).
+The Arduino `delay()` function has been defined to automatically use the FreeRTOS `vTaskDelay()` function, so that simple Arduino example sketches and tutorials work with no change.
+If you would like to measure a short millisecond delay of less than one Tick (Watchdog period), then use [`millis()`](https://www.arduino.cc/reference/en/language/functions/time/millis/) (or with greater granularity use [`micros()`](https://www.arduino.cc/reference/en/language/functions/time/micros/)) to achieve this outcome (for example see [BlinkWithoutDelay](https://docs.arduino.cc/built-in-examples/digital/BlinkWithoutDelay)).

 The 8-bit AVR Timer0 has been added as an option for the experienced user.
 Please examine the source code to figure out how to use it.
-This using Timer0 will break Arduino `millis()` and `delay()` though, as these rely on Timer0.
+Reconfiguring Timer0 for FreeRTOS will break Arduino `millis()` and `micros()` though, as these functions rely on Timer0.

 Stack for the `loop()` function has been set at 192 Bytes.
 This can be configured by adjusting the `configMINIMAL_STACK_SIZE` parameter.
 If you have stack overflow issues, just increase it.
 Users should prefer to allocate larger structures, arrays, or buffers using `pvPortMalloc()`, rather than defining them locally on the stack.
-If you are not using `loop()` then the stack size can be reduced to 85 Bytes, saving some valuable memory.
+Ideally you should not use `loop()` for your sketches, and then the stack size can be reduced down to 85 Bytes, saving some valuable memory.

 Memory for the heap is allocated by the normal `malloc()` function, wrapped by `pvPortMalloc()`.
 This option has been selected because it is automatically adjusted to use the capabilities of each device.
-Other heap allocation schemes are supported by FreeRTOS, and they can used with additional configuration.
+Other heap allocation schemes are supported by FreeRTOS, and they can used with some additional configuration.

 ## Upgrading